Search

 What types of insurance are impacted by deductibles?

-When it comes to car insurance, deductibles typically apply to your non-liability coverage.
+Deductibles typically apply to your non-liability coverage.
 Collision and comprehensive coverage are the most common types of insurance that are impacted by deductibles.
+Collision coverage pays for the cost to repair or replace your car after a collision with another vehicle or object.
+Comprehensive coverage pays for damage to your car not related to a collision.

-Coverage Impacted by Deductibles
+Coverage impacted by deductibles:

 Other types of insurance impacted by deductibles may include personal injury protection, medical payments coverage and uninsured/underinsured motorist coverage.